myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 ## Tenant storage

-Now we know which tenant to load, where to we fetch it from?
-That will need to be some kind of tenant store - since you will probably want to store things like connection strings against a tenant  it will need to be somewhere secure.
-All those details are beyond this little blog post so we will define an `ITenantStore` which can be extended with something proper for anything serious.
+Now we know which tenant to load, where do we fetch it from?
+That will need to be some kind of tenant store.
+We will need to implement a `ITenantStore` which accepts the tenant identifier and returns the `Tenant` information.

 ```csharp
 public interface ITenantStore<T> where T : Tenant